Gheorghe Leahu: Club career

 Leahu, nicknamed Cuchi, was born on 30 September 1968 in Fieni, Romania and began playing junior-level football in 1981 at local club Cimentul.
 In 1990 he started his senior career at Divizia B team Flacăra Moreni.
 In 1992 he went to play for first league side, Argeș Pitești but did not make any league appearances.

 In the middle of the season he went to Petrolul Ploiești, where he made his Divizia A debut on 14 March 1993 under coach Marin Ion in a 1–0 away loss to Rapid București.
 Leahu helped the club win the 1994–95 Cupa României, with coach Ion using him the entire match in the penalty shoot-out victory against Rapid in the final.
 He started the next season by playing in the 2–0 loss to Steaua București in the 1995 Supercupa României.
 Then he made four appearances in the 1995–96 Cup Winners' Cup campaign as The Yellow Wolves got past Wrexham in the qualifying round, being eliminated by Rapid Wien in the following one.

 In the middle of the 1997–98 season, Leahu left Petrolul to join Gloria Bistrița who paid $5,000 for his transfer.
 In 1999 he went to play one season in Divizia B for Midia Năvodari.
-Afterwards, Leahu returned to first league football at Astra Ploiești where until 2001 he made his last Divizia A appearances, having a total of 186 matches with one goal netted in the competition.
+Afterwards, Leahu returned to first league football at Astra Ploiești where until 2001 he made his last Divizia A appearances, totaling 186 matches with one goal netted in the competition.